AUKEY PB-Y14 20000 USB-C - A wide, but slim high capacity USB-C power bank

 The AUKEY PB-Y14 20000 USB-C is one of the thinnest high capacity power banks you’ll find.
 The trade off it a larger than usual footprint.
 It also uses lithium polymer batteries rather than lithium ion.
-Lithium polymer is more robust, flexible, and allows for a thinner profile.
-They are also less likely to leak and aren’t combustable.
-The trade off is less power per volume and a shorter lifespan.
+Lithium polymer is more robust, flexible, and allows for the thin profile.
+The downside is less power per volume and a shorter lifespan.